-Another way to find your local IP address on a macOS system is to use the Terminal.
+Another easy way to find your local IP address on a macOS system is to use the ipconfig command-line utility on your Mac Terminal.

-- Enter a command to find your IP.
+Enter one of the ipconfig mac commands below to find your IP.

-- For wired connections, enter ipconfig getifaddr en1 into Terminal and your local IP will appear.
+For wired connections, enter ipconfig getifaddr en1 into the Terminal and your local IP will appear.

-- You can also see your public IP address in Terminal: just type curl ifconfig.me and your public IP will pop up.
+You can also see your public IP address in the Terminal: just type curl ifconfig.me and your public IP will pop up.

 Prevent others from finding your IP address